"…I'll listen."

 "…Alright then," Shura muttered.

-Osiris watched him closely now.
+Osiris watched him closely now, no smile left only focus.

 "…I don't actually know your dream," Osiris said.